 How to Pot an Amaryllis Bulb

-Save a little money and pot up your own amaryllis bulb — instead of buying a pre-potted bulb or an amaryllis kit.
-It's easy.
+Save a little money and pot up your own amaryllis bulb — it's easy.

 Use fresh potting soil and moisten it before planting the bulb.
 This makes it easier to work with.
 If the soil goes in dry, it's hard to get the bulb situated.
 Do not use regular garden soil; it will not drain properly and your bulb might rot.

 Position the bulb so the top third will remain above the soil surface.
 Leave an inch or so between the soil surface and the rim of the pot.
 This will make it easier to water the bulb thoroughly.
 Be sure to pack the soil around the bulb, giving the plant a good foundation for when it's in flower.

 Place the pot in a relatively cool, bright location.
 Direct sunlight is not essential.
 Water sparingly until you see about 2″ of new growth.
 In some cases, the flower stalk appears first; sometimes it's the strappy leaves.
 Either way is fine.
 Once the plant is in active growth, water regularly and turn the pot periodically to encourage the stalk to grow straight.
 Buds will appear and blooms will begin to open within five to eight weeks.
 To prolong the blooms, keep the pot away from heat and direct sunlight.
 Sometimes the long flower stems benefit from a little extra support.
 An amaryllis support stake does the job nicely.

 - Amaryllis Care: Includes tips on how to encourage rebloom

 - Amaryllis: A Tale of True Love and Horticultural Wonder